 Notes

 This course meets via web conference.
 Students may attend at the scheduled meeting time or watch recorded sessions asynchronously.
-The recorded sessions are typically available within a few hours of the end of class and no later than the following business day.
+Recorded sessions are typically available within a few hours of the end of class and no later than the following business day.
+See minimum technology requirements.
 Open to admitted Secondary School Program students by petition.
 Harvard College students: This course is eligible for degree credit, but see important policy information.